chaoss/community/README.md

 Lead: Ildikó Vancsa

 OSSEU 2017 discussion notes:
-- Where do people land? - first point of contact: Webite
+- Where do people land? - first point of contact: Website
 - Need a page for onboarding
 - Community -> Get Started Here
   - Start with tools used by CHAOSS and communication channels